pavitramehra/cs6964/README.md

 Creating a python environment

-Setup python environment by anaconda. https://docs.anaconda.com/free/anaconda/install/
+Setup python environment using Anaconda: https://docs.anaconda.com/free/anaconda/install/

-Open jupyter notebooks in the jupyter/ folder using anaconda.
+Then, open the jupyter notebooks in the jupyter/ folder after launching your Jupyter environemnt using anaconda.